SwapnanilDhol/UpdateAvailableKit/README.md

 This is UpdateAvailableKit: a super easy way to check if the installed app has an update available.
 It is built with simplicity and customisability in mind and comes with pre-written tests.

 ## Installation
 `UpdateAvailableKit` is available via [Swift Package Manager](https://swift.org/package-manager/).
-To add `UpdateAvailableKit ` simply add this repo’s URL to your project’s package file.
+To add `UpdateAvailableKit` simply add this repo’s URL to your project’s package file.
 You can choose to use one of the stable releases (tagged) or you can point your package file to the main branch of this project.
-Although, I would not merge broken code into `main`, if you prefer stability, it’s recommended to use a tagged version.
+Although, I would not merge broken code into the `main` branch, if you prefer stability, it’s recommended to use a tagged version.

 ```
 https://github.com/SwapnanilDhol/UpdateAvailableKit